-Racing Together Community Day: Thursday 7 May
+Racing Together Community Day returned on Thursday 5 May

 What is Racing Together Community Day?

 - British racing’s national day of employee volunteering.